-From student to teacher: the adventures of becoming a teacher abroad and the secrets to improving a second language
+The adventures of becoming a teacher abroad and the secrets to improving a second language

 As I might have mentioned in one of the older posts, I came to Ireland for the first time in 2013 and studied for 15 months at the Maynooth University as part of a specialization programme that I did while taking my degree in Brazil.
 Now, I am a second-year PhD student in the Biology department of the same university, being funded by a Brazilian programme called Science Without Borders – CNPq.

-Apart from the execution of an original research project, doing a PhD also requires some engagement with the science communication and teaching.
+Apart from the execution of an original research project, doing a PhD also requires some engagement with science communication and teaching.
 Just last month I took part in an amazing teaching experience as a member of a group of lab teachers that spent two and a half weeks teaching Irish students who were about to take their Living Cert exams.
-To those who might not know, the Living Cert exams are part of the Irish educational system that allow students to get into college.
+To those who might not know, the Living Cert exams are part of the Irish educational system that allows students to get into college.

 Each day we would receive students from different parts of the country and divide them into smaller groups that would then be directed through a series of different practical biology experiments that are covered in the exams.
 I had the opportunity to interact and teach over 200 students how to extract DNA molecules from plant tissues.